zydeco/aah/README.md

 Most things will fail to launch because they need frameworks/symbols that aren't available on macOS.

+## Running the sample app

+The sample app is an Objective-C version of UIKitCatalog, from the Apple sample code.

+1. Build the `TestApp` target.
+This builds an arm64 iOS app (`TestApp.app`), and makes a copy with the Mach-O header changed to be emulatable (`TestApp-aah.app`, in the same output directory).
+2. Edit the `aah-TestApp` scheme, select the `TestApp-app.app` executable by choosing “Other...” from the Executable drop-down menu (under Run > Info) and selecting it from the filesystem.
+Otherwise Xcode will complain that the target doesn't match the current platform.
+3. Run the `aah-TestApp` scheme.

+Steps 1 and 2 are only necessary before the first run.

 ## How it works

 1. The architecture field of the binary is changed so macOS will load it.